mdzhang/mdzhang.com/content/posts/vim-tmux-rice-r.md

 ### vim on the left, rice on the right

-For an R shell, I ended up going with [rice][rice] for the autocompletion and as-you-type syntax highlighting.
+For an R shell, I chose [rice][rice] for the autocompletion and as-you-type syntax highlighting.
 To colorize the output of commands, I also created an `~/.RProfile` file with:

 ```
 library("colorout")